GusJelly/nvim/README.md

-# Minimalist Neovim configuration for grub brain developers
+# Minimalist Neovim configuration for grug brain developers

 This configuration was created so that I could understand neovim with my small grug developer brain.